shivamkc7/PortfolioProjects/Independent Study/README.md

 Summary:

-Conducted yearlong research building 15+ ANN and ordered probit models to accurately predict soccer games in the English Premier League [link]
+Conducted yearlong research building 15+ ANN and ordered probit models to accurately predict soccer games in the English Premier League

 Discovered the second-best predictive accuracy of 53.5% among related work